While income tax filings have an annual deadline, the management of your taxes is ongoing, especially as business owners.

 - A-la-carte consultations—Between quarterly consultations, you should have reached out to your tax pro before making any major decisions that will have a large tax consequence, like real estate or large asset purchases.

-What you should do for the rest of the year (from October to December)
+What you should do for the rest of the year (from October to December) to prepare for tax season

 One of the biggest benefits that we have as business owners is the ability to control how much our businesses are taxed.
 How?
 By controlling how profitable we are.
 But we can only exercise that power by having up-to-date financials (a profit and loss statement and balance sheet).